Morongo Band of Mission Indians: Education

-The reservation runs its own education services, including independent college prep high schools and pre-K through 8th grade schools.
-The reservation is planning to add a high school, and natives not living directly on the reservation are zoned to the Banning Unified School District.
+The tribe runs its own education services, including independent college preporatory high schools and pre-K through 8th grade schools.
+The reservation is planning to add a high school, and Native Americans not living directly on the reservation are zoned to the Banning Unified School District.

 Languages

 Cahuilla and Serrano are Takic languages, part of the Uto-Aztecan language family.
-The main aboriginal group of the San Gorgonio Pass are Pass Cahuilla, who call the area Maalki.
-The Serrano, who had traditionally intermarried with the Pass Cahuilla, and who have lived in the area since well before the inception of the reservation, call the area Maarrkinga'.

 The Cahuilla and Serrano languages are technically considered to be extinct as they are no longer spoken at home, and children are no longer learning them as primary languages.
-Joe Saubel, a Morongo tribal member and the last pure speaker of Pass Cahuilla, died in 2008.
-The last pure speaker of Serrano was an enrolled member at Morongo, Ms. Dorothy Ramon, who died in 2002.
-Recent generations have found a renewed interest in their native languages, however.
+Joe Saubel, a Morongo tribal citizen and the last fluent speaker of Pass Cahuilla, died in 2008.
+The last fluent speaker of Serrano was Ms. Dorothy Ramon, an enrolled Morongo citizen who died in 2002.
+Recent generations have found a renewed interest in their Native languages, however.

 Many families are working to have their children educated to speak Pass Cahuilla and/or Serrano.
 In 2012, the Limu Project announced that it had successfully reconstructed Pass Cahuilla, and it is offering an online course.
 The project also offers online courses in Maarrenga' (Morongo Band "Serrano" dialect) and Yuhaviat (Santos Manuel Band "Serrano" dialect).